-- Arc Words: "Operation Mongoose"
+- Arc Words: "Operation Mongoose".note

 - Artistic License – History: It would be easier to list what the film didn't get wrong, and that's just considering information not tied to the JFK assassination.
 Even Oliver Stone has stated regret at not making the film's fictional status clearer.

 - Several historians have taken Stone to task on the movie for massively changing real life events.
 For example, Garrison never delivered an in-court summation of the trial and they cite numerous mistakes Stone made in the film.

 - When Garrison outlines what he believed happened in Dallas, he describes the outcomes of six shots.
 Nearly everyone at the scene (~80%) described only three, while another 10% heard only two, and only around 10% claimed four or more.

 - In pointing out the supposed superimposed photo of Oswald holding the rifle, the film does not include the facts that Marina Oswald herself said that she took the photo, nor that she took several such photos (only one of which is commonly cited as supposedly being doctored), nor that photo bore 11 scratch imperfections unique to Oswald's own camera, nor that investigators have successfully recreated the photo as early as 1967.

 - "Be Quiet!"
 Nudge: More like a Groin Attack punch by Clay as David starts to describe how they could kill JFK.

 - Breaking the Fourth Wall: The final line of Garrison's closing statement at the trial of Clay Shaw ("It's up to you") is delivered directly to the camera.

 - Bury Your Gays: David Ferrie is hunted down and forcibly overdosed on drugs by agents of the conspiracy.
 In real life, he died of an aneurysm after years of poor health.